benbalter/WP-Resume/readme.txt

 == Changelog ==

+= 2.0 =
+* Complete code overhaul; performance and stability improvments
+* Fix bug where some users were not able to edit settings on the options page
+* Fix but wheere in some cases page with shortcode would appear blank

 = 1.6.6 =
 * Fixed handling of custom stylesheets and template files with child themes in versions greater than 3.1